Resources

 As partners.

-As women who are used to holding everything together and sorting everyone
+As women who are used to holding everything together and sorting everyone else’s problems out.

 But scars don’t heal if we keep picking at them.